SUASTELARA/Supercharged-AI-Dev-Tools/README.md

 ## 🌟 AI Code Assistants & Editors

+*Intelligent code editors and development environments that enhance your coding experience with AI-powered autocompletion, real-time assistance, and smart suggestions.
+These tools integrate directly into your development workflow to boost productivity and code quality.*

 | Tool | Description | Best For |
 |------|-------------|----------|
 | **[Aider](https://aider.chat)** | Collaborative AI tool for pair-programming and generating code edits via CLI | Terminal-based development, pair programming |